genai-ecommerce/genai-ecommerce.github.io/pages/GenAIECommerce2024/call-for-papers.md

 - Efficiency and scalability of Gen AI driven system
 - Customer Service Automation: LLM-driven chatbots and virtual assistants
 - Ethical implications of deploying Gen AI in e-Commerce, including concerns about privacy, transparency, trust and fairness.
+- Reproducibility of the LLMs and evaluation metrics.

 ### Important dates